Pete (Disney): Mickey Mouse Works and House of Mouse

 After Goof Troop, Pete reverted to his evil ways on Mickey Mouse Works, where he frequently bullied the other characters and occasionally kidnapped Minnie Mouse.
 He would also play an average criminal (i.e. a house burglar).
 Then in House of Mouse, he plays the role of the evil landlord.
 Several episodes involved his attempts to close the club by sabotaging the show, though there were times when he helped out the crew.

 Mickey Mouse Clubhouse

 Pete appears in numerous episodes of Mickey Mouse Clubhouse.
 He maintains his protagonist and semi-antagonist role, but is significantly toned down for its preschool audience—he is less malicious and more mischievous.
-Viewers will find that Mickey and gang are very forgiving of Pete and his escapades.
-He often appears as a seller of objects the gang needs, and will give them an item in exchange for beans.
-He is much nicer than his previous incarnations—in one episode, he invites the group to a Halloween party; in "Pete's Beach Blanket Luau", he even invites everyone to the titular party.

-While Clubhouse has a great deal of fun at Pete's expense (or "expanse", as he is the biggest and fattest character; they use his overalls for a sail in "Mickey and Minnie's Jungle Safari"), it also depicts him in a sympathetic light; he is openly sentimental in "Clarabelle's Clubhouse Carnival", not wanting to part with his "Petey doll" prizes.
-He even changes Baby Goofy's diaper (willingly) in "Goofy Baby".

-The Carnival episode also gives us the closest approximation of Pete's weight; he is shown to be the same size and weight as Humphrey the Bear.

-In Mickey's Great Clubhouse Hunt, he is the only character not invited to the Easter Egg Hunt (or so he thinks), so he tries to gatecrash, but messes up the secret word, causing the clubhouse to float away.
-At the end, he apologizes and is invited to the egg hunt after all.
-He is also revealed as the owner of Butch the Bulldog, who is friends with Mickey's dog, Pluto.

 Mickey and the Roadster Racers

 Pete also appears in Mickey and the Roadster Racers as a recurring character, either competing against Mickey and friends in races or as a civilian in various locales.
 The series also features various alter egos/relatives of Pete: